American University of Nigeria

 The American University of Nigeria (AUN) is a private university in Yola the capital of Adamawa, Nigeria.
 It offers an American-style liberal arts higher education at undergraduate, graduate, and professional levels.

 AUN was founded in 2003 and is Africa’s first "Development University".
-Its current faculty numbers 93, its undergraduate and graduate enrollment is 1500 students.
+Its current academic staff numbers 93, and its undergraduate and graduate enrollment is 1500 students.
 It is known as the first American-style university in Sub-Saharan Africa.
 AUN is accredited by the National Universities Commission (NUC).

 History

 Founded in 2003 by a former Vice President of Nigeria and Peoples Democratic Party presidential candidate in the 2019 election, Atiku Abubakar, American University of Nigeria enrolled its first students in 2005.
 The university is located in Yola, the state capital of Adamawa.

 The university was originally named the ABTI American University of Nigeria before it was renamed to AUN.
 AUN is the first American-style institution of higher learning in sub-Saharan Africa (the only other such university in Africa is the American University in Cairo in Egypt).
 AUN is a member of the Global Liberal Arts Alliance.